-They are the most creative agency in the Middle EastHisham Al Rayes.
+They are the most creative branding agency in the Middle EastHisham Al Rayes.
 CEO.
 GFH Financial Group

-In the face of continued regional uncertainty, newly rebranded GFH set course to diversify its asset base including new acquisitions and JVs.
+ADCORP’s branding stands in the face of continued regional uncertainty.
+The newly rebranded GFH set course to diversify its asset base including new acquisitions and JVs.
 The diversification was to be both in its product or holdings, as well as its geographic locations.
 GFH created a JV with Abu Dhabi Financial Group (ADFG) who, with their network in the Emirate, would join forces with GFH to build their presence in the southern gulf – complimenting GFH Capital, their investment arm based in Dubai’s DIFC.
 The project for ADCORP’s branding was born.

 ADCORP’s branding was not considered something to concern the new entity with so little attention was paid towards this key area of the brand.
 However, it quickly became obvious that the brand savvy audience was looking for a little more of a confidence boost when dealing with multi-million dollar deals.
 It soon became obvious that the brand needed to be developed both strategically and creatively.